syncfusion-content/maui-docs/MAUI/Radial-Menu/Overview.md

 `Rotation` : SfRadialMenu supports rotating items.
 `FontIcon`: The built-in icon font option helps users add vector images that prevent the control from experiencing any image glitches often faced with traditional image icons.
 `Custom view` : SfRadialMenu supports the custom view like image.
-`Custom segments` : Complete customization options for the menu and its items, such as coloring, sizing,palcement and shapes, using the segmentation option.
+`Custom segments` : Complete customization options for the menu and its items, such as coloring, sizing, placement, and shapes, using the segmentation option.
 `Auto arrange` : SfRadialMenu supports automatic item arrangement

 ![Overview in .NET MAUI SfRadialMenu](images/overview/maui-radialmenu-overview.png)